neon-epsilon/chat-cluster/README.md

 curl localhost:8081/chat-server/messages
 ```

+## Inspect the replication log

+TODO

+## Confirm that rolling upgrades work

+TODO: Add a manual or automatic test to demonstrate that scaling/rolling upgrades work, more specifically, that new chat servers retrieve chat messages from the replication log.

-# Delete the cluster after use
+## Delete the cluster after use

 ```bash
 k3d cluster delete mycluster